telefonicaid/fiware-cygnus/flume/README.md

 Thus, the file named `cygnus-mysuer-mydataset-room1-Room.txt` (it is created if not existing) will contain a new line such as `{"ts":"13453464536", "iso8601data":"2014-02-27T14_46_21", "entityId":"Room1", "entityType":"Room", "attrName":"temperature", "attrType":"centigrade", "attrValue":"26.5"}`

+Each organization/tenant is associated to a different user in the HDFS filesystem.

 ### OrionCKANSink

 This sink persists the data in a datastore in CKAN (see http://docs.ckan.org/en/latest/maintaining/datastore.html).
 Datastores are associated to CKAN resources and as CKAN resources we use the entityId-entityType string concatenation.
-All CKAN resource IDs belong to the same datastore (also referred as package in CKAN terms), which name is specified with the 'dataset' property in the CKAN sink configuration.
+All CKAN resource IDs belong to the same datastore (also referred as package in CKAN terms), which name is specified with the 'default_dataset' property in the CKAN sink configuration.

 Each context element in the datastore has the following fields: